Tech Brief Video Series – Enterprise Networking

 TCP sub flows

-MPTCP achieves its goals through sub-flows of individual TCP connections that collectively form an MPTCP session.
+MPTCP achieves its goals through sub-flows of individual TCP connections forming an MPTCP session.
 These sub-flows can be established over different network paths, allowing for parallel data transmission.
-MPTCP also includes mechanisms for congestion control and sequencing of data across the sub-flows, ensuring reliable delivery of packets.
+MPTCP also includes mechanisms for congestion control and data sequencing across the sub-flows, ensuring reliable packet delivery.

 MP-TCP binds a TCP connection between two hosts, not two interfaces, like regular TCP.
 Regular TCP connects two IP endpoints by establishing a source/destination by IP address and port number.
 The application has to choose a single link for the connection.
 However, MPTCP creates new TCP connections known as sub-flows, allowing the application to take different links for each subflow.